Dalvin Cook Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Matchup vs. Dallas

-- Against the Cowboys, Cook has averaged 106 rushing yards per game over his two career matchups, 20.5 more yards than his over/under in Sunday's game.
+- Cook averaged 106 rushing yards per game over his two career matchups against the Cowboys, 20.5 more yards than his over/under in Sunday's game.

-- Cook has had a rushing touchdown in every matchup versus the Cowboys, but did not have multiple TDs in any of those games.
+- Cook has had a rushing touchdown in every matchup against the Cowboys, but did not have multiple TDs in any of those games.

-- The Cowboys allow 86.2 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- In terms of defending against the run, the Cowboys are fifth in the NFL, conceding 86.2 yards per game.

 - Cook and the Vikings will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (five).